eliasnogueira/restassured-workshop-3h/docs/setup/project.md

 2. Create a new Java project:
 - based on Maven
 - named `credit-api-tests`
-- you can name any group, but I recommend you using `com.workshop`
+- you can name any group, but I recommend you use `com.workshop`

 ### 2.1 Adding the libraries